Sailing Vacation Lists

-In order to live comfortably in the space and have the room to actually sail the boat, there are things that need to be paid attention to before
+In order to live comfortably in the space and still have room to sail the boat, there are things that need to be paid attention to before

-After years of chartering and bareboating we bought our beloved "Pacific Jade", a
+and the British Virgin Islands we bought our beloved "Pacific Jade", a

 numerous sailing vacations and what we want visitors to Pacific Jade to

 Check with your hosts or charter company to see if foulies and other hard-to-pack items will be available.